 - Let your toddler help pack: As much as possible anyway.
 Explain what each item is to get them excited.

-- Watch TV shows with camping: There are episodes of Curious George and Peppa Pig where they go camping and Cocomelon has a few camping songs.
+- Watch TV shows and books with camping themes: There are episodes of Curious George and Peppa Pig where they go camping and Cocomelon has a few camping songs.
+There are also lots of great camping books for little kids.

 3. What Gear to Bring